 By Liz Dominguez

-While the immediate danger is gone and hurricane season is winding down, individuals in the affected areas are still working through a recovering market.
-Most residents of hurricane-prone areas expect storms to hit, but the buyer and seller population may not be familiar with the ramifications of a hurricane that disrupts a real estate transaction.
+As hurricane season is revving up, much of the East Coast braces for Hurricane Florence.
+Most residents of hurricane-prone areas expect storms to hit during this time of year, but the buyer and seller population may not be familiar with the ramifications of a hurricane that disrupts a real estate transaction.

 Here's what Orlando Regional REALTOR® Association President-Elect Lou Nimkoff and RE/MAX 200 Orlando-based REALTOR® Daniel Wilson have to say about navigating the real estate market during hurricane season: